 By Shawn Greyling

-Have you been to any or all of these concrete monsters?
+Have you been to any or all of these glass and concrete monsters?
 Let us know in the comments section below.
-Help us spread the love Jozi has to offer by sharing this article on social media.
+Help us spread the love for Jozi by sharing this article on social media.